-Sugar free drinks such as sodas, colas, sports drinks, pure orange juice and wine may cause dental erosion, but you can help protect your teeth.
-Brushing your teeth twice a day with a thorough toothpaste such as Colgate® Cavity Protection helps limit the effect these beverages have on your teeth, but wait a while before brushing.
-According to Caries Research, cited in Tufts Now, it takes 30 minutes to an hour for saliva to return the mouth to a neutral pH, and brushing before this time can actually spread these acids.
+Sugar-free drinks may cause dental erosion, but there are simple ways you can help protect your teeth.
+Brushing your teeth twice a day with a fluoride toothpaste helps limit the effect these beverages have on your oral health, but it is recommended to wait 30 before brushing.
+It takes 30 minutes to an hour for saliva to return the mouth to a neutral pH, and brushing before this time can actually spread these acids.